Where To Drink Martinis And Glare At People

 If you consider yourself a martini drinker and haven’t spent a night at Dan Tana’s, then you actually aren’t a martini drinker.
 Sorry, we don’t make the rules, we just write about them.
-A meal at this classic Weho Italian restaurant is a LA rite of passage, one that’ll almost certainly include shots with the maître d′ and several rounds of gin martinis.
-At some point—most likely in between eating the best chicken parmesan in town and the woman in the pink boa blowing you a kiss from the bar—it’ll hit you: Dan Tana’s isn’t just a restaurant, it’s an experience, and one of the best in the entire city.
+A meal at this classic Weho Italian restaurant is a LA rite of passage, one that’ll likely include shots with the maître d′ and several rounds of gin martinis.
+At some point—most likely in between eating the best chicken parmesan in town and the woman in the pink boa blowing you a kiss from the bar—it’ll hit you: Dan Tana’s isn’t just a restaurant, it’s an experience.

 Tower Bar is best known for ice cream sundaes and enraged talent agents throwing cellphones into the pool, but this hotel restaurant and bar is also an idyllic place to drink many ounces of vodka and practice your side-eye.
 Located right on The Strip, Tower Bar is an unmitigated joyful mess and a spot that makes people-watching at other places feel like a waste of time.
 Spend even an hour here and you’ll see stressed-out momagers sobbing in the corner, the Olsen twins sucking the youth out of anyone who gets too close, and all those agents desperately fishing their burner phones out of the pool.
 Drinking martinis is the only way to make sense of it all.

-If you know about The Dresden, you almost certainly know about Marty and Elayne, the iconic jazz duo who have been performing at this Los Feliz institution every week since the early ’80s.
-While we’re still waiting for the singing legends to return from their pandemic hiatus, the Vesper martini is a reason to go right now.
+If you know about The Dresden, you almost certainly know about Marty and Elayne, the iconic jazz duo who had performed at this Los Feliz institution every week since the early ’80s.
+Sadly, Marty passed in January 2022, marking the end of an era for the city.
+However, you can still pay homage to the legendary act by showing up, getting a little rowdy, and drinking the best vesper martini in town.
 Perfectly balanced with gin, vodka, and a lemon twist garnish, this definitely isn’t a briny martini, but it is a fantastic one, served in a setting where smug looks are openly welcomed.

 Sometimes we lie awake at night thinking about how much our lives have benefitted from Jones Hollywood.
 The casual Italian restaurant on Santa Monica Blvd. is the kind of place you can take anybody, and they’ll walk out happy.
 But whether you’re there on a first date, eating late-night pizza with friends, or trying to find the right ice-breaker for that person standing at the bar, ordering “The Dirty Sue” martini is a requirement.
 It’s briny, olive-y, and the exact amount of liquid encouragement you need to land that ice-breaker.

 Plain and simple, there’s no place in LA—or the world—like the Magic Castle.
 This membership-only magician’s club/dinner theater in Hollywood is famously inaccessible (you can only get in if you get invited by a member, a.k.a. a magician).
 But if you’re able to score a reservation, prepare to embark on a wild night of up-close magic, talking mechanical owls, and fiercely strong cocktails.
 While their Old Fashioned (named in honor of member Neil Patrick Harris) will always be the house specialty, don’t skip the “Manifesto Martini.”
-Not only does it have Jägermeister in it, there’s a high chance that the guy making it for you has a bird of prey hiding in his jacket.
+Not only does it have Jägermeister in it, there’s also a high chance that the guy making it for you has a bird of prey hiding in his jacket.

 The Wine Bar By Wolfgang Puck